Academic research on police transparency

 Coalition Building

-Research helps bridge divides.
-Academics, journalists, civil liberties organizations, and community groups can unite around shared evidence and common findings.
+Research also connects groups that might not otherwise work together.
+Academics, journalists, civil liberties organizations, and community groups can coordinate around specific findings.

-Academic research shapes policy frameworks over time.
-Studies published today influence legislation and court decisions for decades to come.
+Academic research feeds into policy over time.
+Studies published today can influence legislation and court decisions for years after publication.

 Police Accountability Studies

-Research examining how transparency mechanisms improve police conduct and community relations.
+Research on how transparency affects police conduct and community relations.

 Foundational